OpenMS/OpenMS-website/content/en/applications/nuxl.md

 ## Installation for Proteome Discoverer
 NuXL is currently compatible with Proteome Discoverer 3.0 and 3.1.

-1. **Before Installation:**
-Download the PD archive from https://github.com/timosachsenberg/OpenMS/releases/tag/NuXLPublication

-3. **Before Installation:**
-   - Please ensure that Proteome Discoverer is closed before running the NuXL installer.

-4. **Manual Installation:**
-   To register the NuXL nodes in ProteomeDiscoverer, files must be copied manually to the correct folder.
-Note: We are currently preparing an installer to automate the installation process.

-   For PD 3.1 you need to:
+**For PD 3.1 you need to:**
-   1. Copy `PD.OpenMS.NuXLNode.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Magellan.Server`
-   2. Copy `PD.OpenMS.NuXLViewer.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Discoverer`
-   3. Copy `ZedGraph_OpenMS.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Discoverer`
-   4. Go to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Tools` and copy the folder `NuXL` from the .zip.
-   5. Open PD, go to `Administration -> Manage Licenses`.
-Click `Scan for Missing Features` on top of the list of available licenses on the right side of the PD window.
+1. Download and install `PDNuXLNode_3_1.msi` from https://github.com/Arslan-Siraj/PDNuXLNodeInstaller/releases/tag/v0.0.3
+2. The installer will automatically detect your Proteome Discoverer installation directory and deploy the NuXL nodes correctly.

-   For PD 3.0 you need to:
+**For PD 3.0 you need to:**
 1. Download and install `PDNuXLNode_3_0.msi` from https://github.com/Arslan-Siraj/PDNuXLNodeInstaller/releases/tag/v0.0.2
 2. The installer will automatically detect your Proteome Discoverer installation directory and deploy the NuXL nodes correctly.

-   3. Open PD, go to `Administration -> Manage Licenses`.
+> **Note:** After installation, open PD, go to `Administration -> Manage Licenses`.
 Click `Scan for Missing Features` on top of the list of available licenses on the right side of the PD window.

-6. **Troubleshooting**
+**Troubleshooting**
    - Sometimes the operating system blocks the execution of .dlls copied from an external source.
 In these cases, it is necessary to go to the folder containing the .dll, right-click on it, choose properties, and then security.
 The dialog offers an option to unblock the .dll from execution.

-Note: Coming soon: One-click installer for PD 3.1 so no manual copy is required.
-The installer will automatically detect your Proteome Discoverer installation directory and deploy the NuXL nodes correctly.

 ### Setting Up Your Study

 1. **Create a New Study:**